ibm-cloud-architecture/eda-quickstarts/quarkus-kafka-producer/README.md

 ## How to use this template

-Clone this repository and start updating tests and business entities in the domain to support your business logic.
+Clone this repository and start updating tests and business entities in the domain to support your own business logic.

 ## Run and build locally